Hammarberg/c2/README.md

 Currently c2 works well with 6502+variants and 6809.
 Experimental support for Z80 exist and 68000 is under development.

-c2 is an assembler wrapper top of a C++ compiler.
+c2 is an assembler wrapper on top of a C++ compiler.
 It's highly configurable and architecture independent in the sense that all assembly pseudo opcodes are built with text macros.
 Macro files are included with the standard C pre-processor.

 Much of the syntax should be familiar to anyone with Assembly, C/C++, Java, JS or C# experience.